LGChalla/Synthetic-Data-Generation-for-Lung-Cancer-Staging-Using-LLMs/README.md

-# Synthetic Data for Lung Cancer Staging
+# StageCraft: Neuro-Symbolic Synthetic Clinical Data Generation for Lung Cancer TNM Staging

 *What happens when the data you need to build a clinical AI system is exactly the data you can't have?*